cldwalker/logseq-query/README.md

 This project aims to empower logseq users to access and transform their knowledge in fine-grained ways from the commandline.
-This project is also a great way to experiment with querying.
-Since this is a commandline tool, hopefully this inspires folks to script/automate their Logseq graphs.
-Personally, I've found this fun as datalog on the commandline with sub second startup times has not been a thing until babashka.
+This project is also a great place to experiment with querying.
+Since this is a commandline tool, hopefully this inspires folks to script/automate their logseq graphs.

+## Development

+### REPL

+Interacting via a REPL is possible through `lq bb ...`. `lq bb` starts a repl and `lq bb socket-repl PORT` starts a socket repl to connect your editor to.
+`cldwalker.logseq-query.tasks` ns is for non query fns and `cldwalker.logseq-query.datascript` is for query fns.

+### Testing

+Run all tests with `clj -X:bb:test`.

+End to end query tests are in `cldwalker.logseq-query.queries-test`.
+These tests query against the logseq graph `test-notes`.
+Each query/test has its own pages and is isolated from others thanks to `datascript.core/filter`.
+To add a new
+test:
+* Add a new test page and relevant data to the graph, with logseq!
+* With logseq >= 0.6.3, run the command `Save current graph to disk` to save the graph to ~/.logseq.
+* Run `bb copy-test-db` to copy the logseq db under `test/`.

 ## Contributing

 I'm not seeking major contributions to this project though discussion and issues on github are always welcome.
 I may be interested in a query or rule contribution if it's general enough.
-For those contributions, I would look for a test page to be added to the `test-notes` graph and tests to be added to `cldwalker.logseq-query.queries-test`.
+For those contributions, I would want a test for the new functionality.
+See [testing](#testing) for more.

 ## License
 See LICENSE.md